Skip to main content

 • “You'll need a second life for grinding.”

-• “That being said, I can see people finding the game a bit tedious or hard, especially if they're not used to typing and stuff.”
+• “The game can be tedious or hard, especially if you're not accustomed to typing and similar mechanics.”

 • stability

-• “Unplayable, visual glitches all over the screen past the menu and no response from the dev.”
+• “Unplayable, visual glitches all over the screen past the menu and no response from the developer.”

 • “Outside of being unable to type anything after accidentally opening the Steam overlay, I didn't really find any bugs or glitches.”